Are you looking to buy a property that requires a £200k mortgage? You will most likely be wanting to know how much your monthly repayments will be.

 How does the mortgage deposit affect £200k mortgage repayments?

-If you can put down a higher deposit, your mortgage lender will see you as less of a risk.
+If you can put down a higher deposit and if you have a good credit rating, your mortgage lender will see you as less of a risk.
 This can lead to a mortgage deal with better terms and a lower interest rate so your mortgage repayments should be lower.

 Mortgage deals will still be open to you with a lower deposit but you will have to pay more on your mortgage each month.

 How does credit history affect £200k mortgage repayments?

 With very few mortgage providers lending to applicants with a bad credit history, it’s advisable to do what you can to improve your credit rating if it is currently low.